 - 20 drops stevia extract

 - 1 cup cranberries chopped

 - 1/2 cup powdered Swerve Sweetener or powdered erythritol

 Preheat oven to 325F and butter 4 mini loaf pans very well.

 - In a medium bowl, whisk together almond flour, protein powder, baking powder, baking soda and salt.
 Set aside.

-- In a large bowl, beat butter until smooth.
-Add granulated erythritol and beat until lighter and well-combined, about 2 minutes.
+In a large bowl, beat butter until smooth.
+Add granulated Swerve and beat until lighter and well-combined, about 2 minutes.
 Beat in eggs, one at time, scraping down beaters and sides of bowl with a rubber spatula as needed.
 Beat in stevia extract and lime zest.